adrian-1990/CI-project-2-JavaScript/README.md

 #### Scoreboard

 Below the result Area is the scoreboard.
 This keeps track on if the player won a round or the computer did.
 Depending on the winner the score is incremented, if it is a draw nobodys score will increase.
-This adds tension and excitment to the game for the user as if the player and computer are level on score, 4 points each, the next decision could be the winning or losing choice.
+This adds tension and excitment to the game as the user and computer could be level on score, 4 points each, and the next decision could be the winning or losing choice.

 ![score-board](https://user-images.githubusercontent.com/79532281/156576088-66c08803-765a-42b3-84d7-55bf98df4132.png)